Encapsulated Coffee Brewer Science

 The encapsulation of the coffee removes the issues associated with channeling in a “loose bed of coffee” (see The Physics of Filter Coffee, p101 - referred to as ‘TPofC’ below).
 See ‘Filter Plate Design’ below, for more details.

-Also any micro channels that may start to be opened by carbon dioxide escaping from the ground coffee are also quickly closed off by the expanding coffee.
+Also any micro channels that may start to be opened by carbon dioxide escaping from the ground coffee are quickly closed off by the expanding coffee.

 Coffee As the Primary Filter